-How to design a modern data analytics platform in a rapidly changing world
+Designing a successful data analytics platform for a rapidly changing world

 We are in the age of data where you can change the ending of a film if it doesn’t match your taste!
 Black Mirror‘s ‘Bandersnatch’ is Netflix’s first major interactive film where its script has millions of permutations.

 “It’s an ambitious film that saw Netflix making several innovations in its platform, such as reworking its cache memory to store multiple scenes or creating the ‘Branch Manager’ to help Charlie Brooker write the script.”

 Another significant milestone for data-driven content creation, following on from the story behind the blockbuster Netflix remake of ‘House of Cards’.

 From ‘House of Cards’ to ‘Bandersnatch’, what is that key ingredient of Netflix’s success formula?
 Innovation!